Cognigy/Documentation/docs/en/docs/ai/endpoints/overview.md

 ## Specific Endpoint Settings

-You can configure Endpoints in the following additional settings fields:
+You can use the following additional settings for the Endpoint configuration:

 - [Data Protection & Analytics](../../ai/endpoints/data-protection-and-analytics.md)
 - [Transformer Functions](../../ai/endpoints/transformers/transformers.md)